 Willingness to use DBT skills to maintain a safe and therapeutic milieu and home environment

 Motivated (or using the willingness skill!) to recover or decrease behavioral symptoms

 Patient is in need of step-down care from inpatient, residential, or partial-hospitalization programs (PHP) or step-up care from outpatient treatment.

 To learn more about admission to the program, please contact our clinical intake team or request more information.

 More about the Program

-Each patient will be assigned an individual therapist who they see once per week and will provide 24/7 phone coaching.
+Each patient will be assigned an individual therapist, dietitian, and psychiatrist/PA who they see once per week.

 All patients will see a member of the medical team for vitals and medication management as needed.